balmer57/JWA-datamine/README.md

 **unpcap.py** - Unpacks pcap file.

 ## Main processing
 **SplitConversation.py** - Data analyzer.
-Unpacks the pcap file and performs a preliminary analysis.<br>
+Unpacks the pcap file and performs a preliminary analysis.
+You need to run this before some other scripts. <br>
 **Parse_APK.py** - Parses new APK file.
 Only calls some other scripts, may be done manually.<br>
 **analize_encryption.py** - Parses changes between versions (unpacks com.ludia.jw2\cache\OnlineOptionCache).